yunusesergun/yesergun.fpga.dev/README.md

 ![capture0](assets/figure1.drawio.png)

-JTAG to AXI Master IP does not have an **address space**.
-Therefore, it can write to or read from any desired address.
-While doing this, there's no need to remove another IP from the project.

 Fundamentally, with this IP, we can access desired AXI-Lite or AXI Memory Mapped slave interface using `TCL console` after FPGA is programmed without need for any program other than Vivado, as shown in the figure above.

 ## Motivation